 If a mole displays any of these signs, have it checked by a dermatologist immediately.

 Depending on the mole’s size and location, it can be removed either through shaving or excision.
 Small moles can simply be shaved off.
 The surgeon will apply a local anesthetic and move a scalpel flush with your skin, cutting off the mole.
 A bandage is applied and the wound will heal like a normal cut or bruise, with no stitches required.
 Surgical excision is used on moles suspected of being cancerous, or moles in highly visible areas where scarring should be reduced.
 If the mole is cancerous, your surgeon will remove the mole plus a surrounding area of skin to ensure the mole is completely excised.
 This type of mole removal requires stitches.

 What are the costs and insurance coverage for removing a mole?

-Most frequently, excision of moles are covered by your health insurance.
-However if you don’t have health insurance, shaving a mole generally costs between $250-500, while surgical excision costs $500-1000.
+Most frequently, excision of moles is covered by your health insurance.
+However, if you don’t have health insurance, shaving a mole generally costs between $250-500, while surgical excision costs $500-1000.
 Moles are usually removed only when they have become cancerous.
 In this case, mole removal is considered a medical necessity and should be covered by insurance.
 If you are removing a mole for purely aesthetic reasons, that operation will likely not be covered.
 For any questions related to insurance coverage, Beverly Hills Plastic Surgery Group will be more than happy to walk you through the process.

 Schedule your mole removal consultation today and call our office for any questions.*